JordyBaylac/user-management-service/README.md

 ## TODO
 - [ ] integrate persistence layer with a physical database.
 - [ ] refactor project layout to a more conventional one.
+- [ ] implement a custom error handler.
 - [ ] add swagger generation for the api.
 - [ ] add correlation id for distributed tracing.
 - [ ] add structured logging.